tensorflow/community/rfcs/20210930-enable-onednn-ops.md

 ### User Impact
 Users will see changes in model execution time on CPUs (see [Performance Implications](#performance-implications)).
 They will also see changes in numerical accuracy due to floating point round-off errors from different computation orders.
 Tests that use hard-coded golden values may need to be updated.
 If these changes are not acceptable, users can always disable usage of oneDNN ops by setting the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.

+### Known Caveats
+oneDNN can consume nontrivial stack space (e.g., >80 KB) in some cases.
+Applications with limited stack space might want to profile actual stack usage before deployment.
+The oneDNN team is looking into decreasing stack space usage, targeting oneDNN v2.6 or later.
+We do not expect this to be an issue for the majority of our users.

 ## Questions and Discussion Topics